inner-outer-space/de-zoomcamp-2024/4-analytics-engineering/readme.md

         - essentially a table
         - allows you to run the model incrementally updating only the records that changed since the last time that source records were loaded
     - Ephemeral
         - lightweight and do not persist.
-They cannot be querried outside of dbt.
+They cannot be queried outside of dbt.
     - Materialized view
         - used to create a table materialized in your target database